 Our programs provide a springboard for students who seek to gain deep understanding of how people live and learn, from the very young to the very old – to help them lead happy, healthy, productive, and meaningful lives.

 Ours is the largest human sciences college in the United States, according to nationwide higher education data compiled by FAEIS.
 The college’s undergraduate, master’s, and Ph.D. programs are each by far the country’s largest.

 While facilitating crucial, cross-campus dialogues on issues of diversity and the social context of education, the College of Human Sciences is also growing in diversity.
-Minority student enrollment in the College of Human Sciences has doubled since 2005, to the current enrollment of 554 students.
-Among all U.S. minority graduate students at Iowa State, more than one in five (22 percent) is enrolled in a College of Human Sciences program.
+Multicultural student enrollment in the College of Human Sciences has increased by 125%, to the current enrollment of 624 students.
+Among all U.S. minority graduate students at Iowa State, more than one in five (21 percent) is enrolled in a College of Human Sciences program.

-International student enrollment has increased to 200 in the fall of 2013.
+International student enrollment has increased by 46 percent since the fall of 2005.

 Iowa State’s Dietetics Internship program, already the largest in the country, is also the first such accredited program in the nation to offer a rotation in a developing nation; interns can improve nutrition by working with the University of Ghana in that African country.

 College of Human Sciences student teams place high in international competitions, including a third place finish by the Food Product Development team in the Institute of Food Technologists Student Association contest, in 2012.

 Athletic training students placed first in the 2013 National Athletic Trainer’s Student Committee video contest.